ian-barnes/ian-barnes.github.io/index.md

 Goal
 ----

-To find a job in the Paris area, preferably on the south-west side, in late 2018 or early 2019.
+To find a job in the Paris area, preferably on the south-west side, starting in the second half of 2018.

 Skills